Meenakshi Temple: Rebuilding

-The temple was rebuilt by the Hindu Nayaka dynasty ruler Vishwanatha Nayak in the 16th and 17th centuries.
+The temple was rebuilt by the Hindu Nayak dynasty ruler Vishwanatha Nayak in the 16th and 17th centuries.
 The Nayaka rulers followed the Hindu texts on architecture called the Shilpa Shastras in redesigning the temple city plan and the Meenakshi temple.
 The city was laid out in the shape of concentric squares and ring roads around them, with radiating streets culminating in the Meenakshi-Sundaresvara temple.
 These streets use traditional Tamil Hindu month names, such as Adhi, Chitrai, Avani-moola, Masi and others.
 In each of these months, the Hindus started their tradition of taking the temple bronzes festively through the street of the same name.
-The temple and the city was once again east facing to greet the rising Surya (sun god).
-The temple city grew again around the new temple, with human settlements structured as per their castes, with the royalty, Kshatriyas and Vaishya merchants lived on the southeast side of the temple, the Brahmins in a special quarter close to the temple, while others in other areas and fringes of the city.
+The temple and the city were once again east facing to greet the rising Surya (sun god).
+The temple city grew again around the new temple, with human settlements structured as per their castes, with the royalty, Kshatriyas and Vaishya merchants living on the southeast side of the temple, the Brahmins in a special quarter close to the temple, while others in other areas and fringes of the city.
 The king started a procession tradition linked to the temple to link his authority with the divine and maintain the social system.
 In contrast, the procession reflects the traditional matrilineal social values, the brother-sister-groom kinship values that better explain its popularity.
 The warrior goddess worship tradition is ancient in the Tamil Hindu tradition, and it dramatically expanded after the 14th-century wars.

 The work completed by Vishwanatha Nayaka in 1560 was substantially expanded to the current structure during the reign of Tirumala Nayaka (1623–55).
 Tirumala Nayaka, a Hindu king, took considerable interest in erecting many complexes inside the temple.
 His major contributions are the Vasantha Mandapam for celebrating Vasanthotsavam (spring festival) and Kilikoondu Mandapam (corridor of parrots).
 The corridors of the temple tank and Meenatchi Nayakar Mandapam were built by Rani Mangammal.
 The initiative for some changes to the structure was under the supervision of Ariyanatha Mudaliar, the prime minister of the Nayaka Dynasty.